-1.5 SOFTWARE OWNERSHIP
+1.4 SOFTWARE OWNERSHIP

-- .1 The City will fully own all PLC programming logic supplied, and may utilize the software provided for any purpose including: - .1 Modification and revision. - .2 Use at other City facilities. - .2 The City may turn the software over to a 3rd party, for use at any City owned facility.

-- .3 Provide source code for all custom software and function blocks, or any other software logic utilized in the application. - .1 Source code for base function blocks provided by the PLC manufacturer are not required.
+- .1 The City will fully own all PLC programming logic supplied, and may utilize the software provided for any purpose including: - .1 Modification and revision. - .2 Use at other City facilities. - .2 The City may turn the software over to a 3rd party, for use at any City owned facility. - .3 Provide source code for all custom software and function blocks, or any other software logic utilized in the application. - .1 Source code for base function blocks provided by the PLC manufacturer are not required.

-1.6 DESIGN REQUIREMENTS
+1.5 DESIGN REQUIREMENTS

-- .1 Design and implement a complete operating PLC system. - .2 The design is to be based upon the supplied Functional Requirements Specification. - .1 Utilize a tag naming convention that extends, and does not conflict with the tag scheme utilized in the Functional Requirements Specification. - .3 The PLC is utilized to control wastewater pumping for a municipal application.
-The consequences of system failure could be significant, and thus a high level of care, attention to detail, and testing is expected. - .4 The PLC software design is to be supervised and approved (sealed) by a Professional Engineer licensed to practice in Manitoba. - .5 Do not assume that the Contractor's internal standards or standard programming methodology will be acceptable for this project.
+- .1 Design and implement a complete operating PLC system. - .2 The design is to be based upon the supplied Functional Requirements Specification. - .1 Utilize a tag naming convention that extends, and does not conflict with the tag scheme utilized in the Functional Requirements Specification. - .2 Utilize the City of Winnipeg Tag Naming Standard, document number 612620-0014-40ER-0001, where the Functional Requirements Specification does not provide the tag name. - .3 The PLC is utilized to control wastewater pumping for a municipal application.
+The consequences of system failure could be significant, and thus a high level of care, attention to detail, and testing is expected. - .4 The PLC software design is to be supervised and authenticated (sealed) by a Professional Engineer licensed to practice in Manitoba. - .5 Do not assume that the Contractor's internal standards or standard programming methodology will be acceptable for this project.
 No additional payment will be made for assumptions made regarding standard methods utilized by the Contractor. - .6 The Contract Administrator will review the overall design.
 Make changes as requested by the Contract Administrator.

 - .1 All submittals to be in accordance with Section 01 33 00 Submittal Procedures.

 - .2 Stage 1:

 - .1 Submit product datasheets

 - .3 Stage 2:

 - .1 Submit a PLC design criteria prior to initiating programming which includes:

 - .1 The general PLC program structure.

 - .2 The programming languages (ie ladder, function block) to be utilized

 - .3 A sample section of code.

 - .4 HMI interface

 - .5 SCADA interface map.

 - .6 Variable naming methodology.

 - .4 Stage 3:

 - .1 Submit a 25% complete submittal, including:

 - .1 Software logic printout.

-- .2 The primary purpose of this submittal is to ensure that the methodology being utilized is as per requirements prior to the bulk portion of the work being
+- .2 The primary purpose of this submittal is to ensure that the methodology being utilized is as per requirements prior to the bulk portion of the work being completed.

-completed.
 At this point, copies of code for similar pieces of equipment should not be completed.

-.5 Stage 4:
+- .5 Stage 4:

 - .1 Submit a 99% complete submittal a minimum of 20 Working days prior to the FAT, including:

 - .1 Complete software logic printout.

 - .2 HMI interface

 - .3 SCADA interface map.

-1.8 O&M MANUALS
+1.7 O&M MANUALS